Stacked-Org/stacked/packages/stacked_hooks/README.md

 This package contains widgets that allow you to use the Flutter Hooks package with the `StackedView` in the Stacked architecture.

-## StackedHook
+## StackedHookView

 The `StackedView` is an implementation of a widget class that returns a value provided by `Provider` as a parameter in the build function of the widget.
 This allows for easier consumption and use of ViewModel without boilerplate.
-The `StackedHook` allows you to use this widget and make use of Flutter Hooks inside the build function.
+The `StackedHookView` allows you to use this widget and make use of Flutter Hooks inside the build function.
 This is very useful when you want to use `TextEditing` controllers and you're implementing this architecture.

 ```dart
 // View that creates and provides the viewmodel